hthaa/betafunctions/README.md

 Suggestions for improvements and additional functionalities are welcome and encouraged.

-Versions under development might be found at github: [https://github.com/hthaa/betafunctions](https://github.com/hthaa/betafunctions).
+Experimental versions and versions under development might be found at github: [https://github.com/hthaa/betafunctions](https://github.com/hthaa/betafunctions).